UAlbertaALTLab/morphodict/docs/directory-structure.md

     ├── arpeng-manage               # django-admin scripts are at the top-level for easy access ├── crkeng-manage
     ├── crkfra-manage
-    ├── cwdeng-manage
+    ├── libexec/                    # programs only run by other programs ├── cwdeng-manage
     ├── srseng-manage
+    ├── scripts/                    # various auxiliary scripts for devs / CI │   ├ reformat-altlabels
+    │   └ …
     └── src/
         ├── CreeDictionary/         # existing code, eventually goes away │   ├── __init__.py